<linearGradient id="sl-pl-stream-svg-grad01" linear-gradient(90deg, #ff8c59, #ffb37f 24%, #a3bf5f 49%, #7ca63a 75%, #527f32)

-Rise in 3rd party risks and the security-challenges
+Rise in 3rd party risks and the security challenges, a wakeup call?

 The Incident